matthewgaim/receipt-processor-challenge/README.md

 Data does not need to persist when your application stops.
 It is sufficient to store information in memory.
 There are too many different database solutions, we will not be installing a database on our system when testing your application.

+## Build Instructions

+1. Build the image from the Dockerfile
+    ```console
+    docker build -t receipt-processor-challenge -f Dockerfile.multistage .
+    ```

+2. Run docker container
+    ```
+    docker run -p 3000:3000 receipt-processor-challenge
+    ```

+3. The API should now be ready on http://localhost:3000/
 ## Language Selection

 You can assume our engineers have Go and Docker installed to run your application.
 Go is our preferred language, but it is not a requirement for this exercise.
 If you are not using Go, include a Dockerized setup to run the code.
 You should also provide detailed instructions if your Docker file requires any additional configuration to run the application.